pandammonium/blipper-widget/readme.txt

 = 1.2.1 =

-* Ensures compatability with WordPress 6.1.1.
+* Ensures compatibility with WordPress 6.1.1.
 * Improves text for translation purposes.

 = 1.2.0 =